alterNERDtive/EDDiscovery-wiki/Using-the-Engineering-panel.md

  * Notes: Shows how many materials were used, and if any materials are needed to make your wanted total.

- * Recipe: The recipe for this particular upgrade.
+ * Recipe: The recipe for this particular upgrade, the materials are listed by their [short names](https://github.com/EDDiscovery/EDDiscovery/wiki/Material-Short-Names-List).

  * Engineers: Shows which engineers offer this particular upgrade.